kasra-hosseini/parhugin/README.md

 # Specify the number of processes to be run in parallel
 myproc = multiFunc(num_req_p=10)

-# There are different ways to add jobs in parallel_lib
+# There are different ways to add jobs in parlib
 # 1. function and its arguments
 myproc.add_job(target_func=func1, target_args=(2, 3, 0.5, "func1"))
 print(myproc)